ukhsa-collaboration/gpha-mscape-sample-qc/README.md

 # mscape-sample-qc

 A repository containing code relating to per sample quality control of samples submitted to mscape.
+A climb ID is taken as input, and basic QC metrics are calculated for the given sample.
+QC metrics are then added to an analysis table in Onyx in json format.

 ## Installation